a-leenwu/a-leenwu.github.io/_pages/about.md

 Hello!
 Lovely to meet you. 🙂

-I am a third-year [Data Science](https://data.berkeley.edu/) and [Economics](https://www.econ.berkeley.edu/) major at the University of California, Berkeley.
+I am a third-year Data Science and Economics major at the University of California, Berkeley.

-At Berkeley, I am a behavioural economics researcher in the [Moore Accuracy Lab]("https://learnmoore.org/"), where I study whether overconfidence in upward economic mobility undermines support for redistribution.
+At Berkeley, I am a behavioural economics researcher in the [Moore Accuracy Lab]("https://learnmoore.org/") under Professor Don Moore, where I study whether overconfidence in upward economic mobility undermines support for redistribution.
 Additionally, I am an Equity in Energy and Environmental Economics Research Fellow in the [UC Berkeley Opportunity Lab and Energy Institute at Haas]("https://www.olab.berkeley.edu/energyinstitute-sloan"), where I am using machine learning and Bayesian modelling to determine optimal locations for future air pollution monitors with a goal of minimizing public health impacts from pollution.
 To learn more about my research, visit the [research](https://a-leenwu.github.io/research/) tab.

 Beyond research, I am a teaching assistant for Data 8, UC Berkeley's foundational data science course.
 Previously, I was a course tutor for Statistics 20, an equivalent introductory statistics and probability class that teaches R instead of Python.
 Read more about my teaching [here](https://a-leenwu.github.io/teaching/).

-Coming from a social sciences and humanities background, I also love to write and was previously a News Reporter for The Daily Californian.
+Coming from a social sciences and humanities background, I also love to write and was a News Reporter for The Daily Californian.
 You can read my news articles [here]("https://dailycal.org/author/aileenwu").

 I am passionate about the intersection of technology, social justice, and environmental justice—from data and AI ethics to creating tools that make the world a better place.

-[ignore this stuff, will delete later (site under construction 🚧)]
+[ignore this stuff, will delete later 🚧]

 Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).